OpenStackSanDiego/ServiceChains/README.md

 * Blue Network -  192.168.100.0/24   DHCP range 192.168.100.100,192.168.100.200
 * Green Network - 192.168.200.0/24   DHCP range 192.168.200.100,192.168.200.200
 * Red Network   - 192.168.300.0/24   DHCP range 192.168.300.100,192.168.300.200
+* Create a router and attach it to the Blue, Green, Red and ext-net networks

+Test External Network Setup

+* Start a Cirros (tiny) image and attach to the blue network
+* Associate a floating IP to the new Cirros image
+* Connect to the Cirros image using SSH from your laptop  with username: cirros and password: cubswin:)

 Exercise One - Poor Man's Web Filter